Interested in adding a DIY Storage Console to your living room or play room area? I’ve got the project for you!

 But, here’s the dilemma.
 When we say “you can never have enough storage,” what does that mean?
 Do you need more drawers, more cubbies, doors to hide things behind, shelves to stack things on, baskets, boxes…what do you NEED?

 I have good news!!
 You don’t have to pick just one.
-This toy storage cabinet has a combination of cubbies, shelves, baskets, and doors to hide things behind.
+This DIY storage console has a combination of cubbies, shelves, baskets, and doors to hide things behind.
 And as always, I’ve got the how to to make your own right here 🙂

 BUT wait…there’s more!!!
 (I sound like a 3AM infomercial hahahaha) This isn’t the only combination storage piece I’ve made.
 So if you’re looking for more storage combos, check out these projects, too!

-But if you’re ready to tackle this particular monster storage solution, let’s get started 🙂 By the way, the overall dimensions are 17 ½” deep, 40” tall, and 83” wide.
+But if you’re ready to tackle this particular DIY storage console, let’s get started 🙂 By the way, the overall dimensions are 17 ½” deep, 40” tall, and 83” wide.
 So it really is a monster, but it would look awesome in a family room!

 This post contains affiliate links for your convenience.
 If you purchase from these links, I may receive a small commission at NO extra cost to you.
 Please see disclosure policy for more information.
 Thank you for supporting this site!!